zqmillet/sphinx-excel/readme.md

 `excel` directive supports to render merged cell in excel. the content of the cell can be:

-- math equtions.
+- math equtions,
-- code snippets.
+- code snippets, and
 - other directives.